beyerh/md-manuscript/WRITING.md

 ### What is Markdown?

-Markdown is a lightweight markup language that uses plain text formatting syntax.
-It's easy to read and write, and can be converted to beautifully formatted documents (PDF, Word, HTML, etc.).
+Markdown is a simple way to format text that can be converted to PDF, Word, HTML, and more.
+It's designed to be easy to read and write.

-### Basic Syntax
+### Basic Formatting

 #### Headers